antoniablair/minikickstarter/README.md

 -
 I wrote Mini Kickstarter in Python because I really enjoy working in Python, and I also felt like it would lend itself well to a CLI application.
-It's very satisfying to work on an app that's purely focused on code!

 This application takes advantage of the built-in python Cmd module to create a prompt for user input, which also automatically includes a help feature.
-I tried to keep the number of packages down to a minimum but did take advantage of using Capture() for node tests and added another plugin, `paint`, to add colors.
-I tried to keep everything organized in a modular fashion.
+I tried to keep the number of packages down to a minimum but did add `paint` to add colors.

 To allow the data to persist locally, I set up a Sqlite database, but for a 'real' application I would pick something more heavy-duty on an external server.

-Next steps on the to-do list would probably be:
+Next steps on the to-do list would be:

-- My functions could definitely be optimized, so I'll be looking to DRY them out some more and make the SQL-related queries better
+- The functions could definitely be optimized - looking to DRY them out some more and make the SQL-related queries better
 - These sort of apps seem ideal for quickly grabbing data.
 Maybe create some helper functions to output data to a spreadsheet and organize it in different ways.
 - Add some more fun ways to sort projects and backings, such as by Most Popular, Cheapest, Biggest Backer, etc
 - Add Ids and the DateTime created to the Projects